 I know of this story because my former life-partner Patricia was a master stylist and colorist who had been in the beauty industry for all of her adult life, and something I came to appreciate over the length of our relationship is that hairdressers are often as important to their clients as their therapists and closest friends.
 In fact, sometimes people confide things to their hairdresser that they'd otherwise keep entirely to themselves, and Lisa happened to be one of Pat's long-time clients.

 One day Lisa came into the salon for her appointment and things seemed to be going fine, when all of a sudden she crumpled in her chair and began sobbing uncontrollably.
-Patricia came immediately to the rescue, and as she investigated the cause of Lisa's breakdown, the story came out about her husband's infidelity.
+Patricia came immediately to the rescue, and as she investigated the cause of Lisa's breakdown, the story of her husband's infidelity emerged.
 However this wasn't just a simple affair and the way Lisa found out underscores the value of open and honest communication in a very dramatic way.

 Lisa and Bob had decided to have dinner out to celebrate their anniversary, and had pulled into the restaurant parking lot.
 Bob's jacket was in the back seat, so when they got out of the car he opened the back door to fetch his jacket.
 By then Lisa was on her way around to Bob's side of the car.